 - a.
 It is a gross misdemeanor to commit cruelty or abuse of wildlife while hunting.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous crimes; in addition, the person shall receive an automatic and mandatory revocation of hunting privileges for no less than one year. - b.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment of a term of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine per charge; however, the minimum term of imprisonment must be no less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous natural resource violations; in addition, the person shall receive an automatic and mandatory revocation of hunting privileges for no less than one year. - b.
 It is a gross misdemeanor to repeat this offense (i.e., violate II.F.) within three years of a conviction date.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment of a term of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine per charge; however, the minimum term of imprisonment must be no no less than 2 days actually served.
 Revocations will be added onto any previous revocation still in effect and applied consecutively. - 4.
-"Three strikes": Upon conviction for violating any same provision of Section II three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any other revocation penalty applicable upon conviction. - III.
+"Three strikes": Upon conviction for violating any same provision of Section II three or more times (regardless of time span involved), in addition to any other penalty, there shall be a revocation of hunting privileges for one year.
+This revocation shall be added on to any other revocation and/or sentence..

+III.
 Applicable time.
-The provisions herein are effective from July 1, 2022 to June 30, 2023.
+The provisions herein are effective from July 1, 2024 to June 30, 2025.